• Skip to primary navigation

 They share their feelings of being hungry, lonely, curious, stressed, happy, chirpy, angry, merry making and kept away with other guinea pigs or their owners.

-Well that concludes my brief introduction to the various guinea pig noises you’ll hear from day to day.
+Well that concludes my brief introduction to the various guinea pig body language and noises you’ll hear from day to day.

 Primary Sidebar